aws-samples/aws-mgn-launchtemplate-manager/target-templates-import/README.md

 Fill in the sample_template.csv for all source servers or subset of source servers added on MGN console.
 This data is already available when you ran a discovery and assessment tool or you have a CMDB of your own, so copy the data from those files to populate some of the columns on sample_template.csv.

-# Rules to follow for updating the sample_template.csv file
+# Rules for updating the sample_template.csv file
 There are some ground rules for updating the csv file.
 The rules are as below:

 1. You only add to the CSV columns what you want to change in the existing MGN and EC2 Launch templates.